ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 *Initial AWS DB setup instructions:*
 1. Create and sign into your AWS Management console and open the Amazon RDS Console at https://console.aws.amazon.com/rds/.
 2. In the upper-right corner of the AWS Managment Console, Choose the AWS Region where you will create the DB Instance.
-(CHANGE STEP)
 3. In the Navigation pane, choose **Databases**.
 5. Choose **Create Databases.** and select the **Easy create** option.
 6. On the **Create database** page, shown following, make sure that the **Standard create** option is chosen, and then choose **PostgreSQL**.